Dynamic ARP Inspection

 What is Dynamic ARP Inspection?

 Dynamic ARP Inspection (DAI) is the security mechanism that prevents malicious ARP attacks by rejecting unknown ARP Packets.
 ARP attacks can be done as a Man-in-the-Middle Attack by an attacker.
-By capturing the traffic between two hosts, attacker poisons the ARP Cache and sends his/her own address as requested ip address.
-Dynamic ARP Inspection validates IP-MAC matchings.
+In this type of attack, by capturing the traffic between two hosts, attacker poisons the ARP Cache and sends his/her own MAC address as requested ip address.
+To prevent from such a maniplation, we should validate IP-MAC matchings.
+Dynamic ARP Inspection does this job and validates IP-MAC matchings.

 Dynamic ARP Inspection (DAI) uses DHCP Snooping binding database that is created by DHCP Snooping by listening DHCP Messages between the nodes.
-According to the DHCP Snpping binding database, DAI decides.
-If there is a record about sender’s Ip and MAC address then it accepts the ARP Packet.
-If not, ARP packet is rejected.
-Instead of using DHCP Snooping, Static IP-MAC mappings can be also used.
+According to the DHCP Snooping binding database, DAI decides what to do.
+If there is a record in the database about sender’s IP and MAC address then it accepts the ARP Packet.
+If there is no record in the database, ARP packet is rejected.
+Instead of using DHCP Snooping, Static IP-MAC mappings can be also used for this validation process.

 How Does DAI Work?

 Dynamic ARP Inspection (DAI) uses Trust states for interfaces.
-There are two trust states for interfaces, these are:
+There are two trust states for interfaces, these are given below:

 • Trusted